 When it comes to outer space, possibility is literally in the air, and on Tuesday, March 14, nearly 100 industry and thought leaders gathered at Concordia University Wisconsin to ruminate about the potential it holds.

-More than a dozen speakers of international repute—including U.S. Space Force officials, a former NASA scientist, and leading space investment teams and developers of technology—visited campus for the inaugural Strategic Space Summit, which was put on by the Concordia Center for National Security and Space (CCNSS).
+More than a dozen speakers of international repute—including U.S. Space Force officials, a former NASA scientist, and leading space investment teams and developers of technology—visited campus for the inaugural Strategic Space Summit, which was put on by the Concordia National Security and Space Center (CNSSC).